SmartlyDressedGames/Unturned-Docs/Unity2018.md

 Unity Packages
 --------------

-All example content has been updated for 2018.4, and now has a consistent export process to ensure the contents are kept valid.
+All example content has been updated for 2018 LTS, and now has a consistent export process to ensure the contents are kept valid.
 What were once individual packages (e.g. All_Shaders.unitypackage) have been merged into a single ExampleAssets.unitypackage in the Bundles/Sources/Examples directory.

 Logging / Server Console
 ------------------------